cadendobson/FINALPROJECT760/README.md

-pip install -r requirements.txt cd into python code file run any python script to see results and accuracy etc run classicclassifiers.py and bertmodels.py
+pip install -r requirements.txt cd into python code file run any python script if you get any errors saying "ModuleNotFoundError: No module named 'sklearn'" or "ModuleNotFoundError: No module named 'lime'" for example... just type pip install <module>
+example: "pip install scikit-learn" or "pip install lime" do this and eventually after installing packages itll let you run python files.

+if you get an error saying "OSError: [E050] Can't find model 'en_core_web_sm'.
+It doesn't seem to be a Python package or a valid path to a data directory." then run : "python -m spacy download en_core_web_sm"

+all cases have been accounted for... you should be able to run the python files following this guide!

+Thank you!

+to see results and accuracy etc run classicclassifiers.py and bertmodels.py

 ```